cloudengio/go.pkgs/file/filewalk/README.md

 type FS interface {
 	file.FS

-	// Readlink returns the contents of a symbolic link.
-	Readlink(ctx context.Context, path string) (string, error)

-	// Stat will follow symlinks.
-	Stat(ctx context.Context, path string) (file.Info, error)

-	// Lstat will not follow symlinks.
-	Lstat(ctx context.Context, path string) (file.Info, error)

 	LevelScanner(path string) LevelScanner

-	// Join is like filepath.Join for the filesystem supported by this filesystem.
-	Join(components ...string) string

-	// IsPermissionError returns true if the specified error, as returned
-	// by the filesystem's implementation, is a result of a permissions error.
-	IsPermissionError(err error) bool

-	// IsNotExist returns true if the specified error, as returned by the
-	// filesystem's implementation, is a result of the object not existing.
-	IsNotExist(err error) bool
 }
 ```
 FS represents the interface that is implemeted for filesystems to be